-Often your teams focus on end-user services, at the application layer, and this is what Martello Gizmo is best for!
+Often your teams focus on end-user services, at the application layer, and this is what Martello Vantage DX is best for!
 However, having some network insights can help greatly for troubleshooting and collaboration with your network team(s).

-Thanks to Martello Gizmo you can keep track of network metrics including DNS Resolution, TCP Connect times, Packet Loss, Protocols used for VOIP so that you can better analyze the root cause of incident, lower the meantime to repair and greatly improve communication with your network teams.
+Thanks to Martello Vantage DX you can keep track of network metrics including DNS Resolution, TCP Connect times, Packet Loss, Protocols used for VOIP so that you can better analyze the root cause of incident, lower the meantime to repair and greatly improve communication with your network teams.

 This will greatly reduce the finger-pointing, increase collaboration between every team involved in Office 365 service delivery and reduce IT silos.